Keto Waffles

 keto waffles.

-The batter takes less than five minutes to make, so it works as a fabulous weekday breakfast.
-You can even freeze leftovers for quick grab and go breakfasts!
+• Fast.
+The batter takes less than five minutes to make with little prep time, making it a fabulous weekday breakfast.
+You can even freeze leftovers for quick grab-and-go breakfasts!

-Everything is made in one bowl, so there is virtually no clean up.
+• One bowl.
+Everything is made in one bowl, so there is virtually no cleanup.

-Oh, and each waffle has just 2 grams of carbs and 60 calories each.
+• Low carb AND low calorie.
+Each waffle has just 2 grams of net carbs and 60 calories each.
+They are also gluten-free.

-What I love about these waffles is that they actually taste like real deal waffles.
-Sure, you can make chaffles, but they just don’t have that necessary texture we love!
+• Just like the real thing.
+What I love about these waffles is that they taste like real-deal waffles.
+Sure, you can make chaffles, but they don’t have that necessary texture we love!

 low carb waffles.

-• Egg whites- Gives the waffles fluffiness, while also keeping them light and crispy on the outside.
-You can use whole eggs if you’d like, but they’d be a little thicker and tender.
+• Egg whites- Gives the waffles fluffiness while also keeping them light and crispy on the outside.
+You can use whole eggs if you’d like, but they’d be a little thicker and tender (or just save the egg yolks for keto creme brulee).

 • Vanilla Extract- A must for any good waffle recipe and perfect for vanilla waffles.